Curaçao Centre for Correction and Detention: Koraal Specht prison

 The prison was founded in 1960 as place to lock away prisoners in the Netherlands Antilles.
 It was intended with a maximum of 250 prisoners.

 In 1996 prisoners staged an uproar and around 100 of them managed to get out of their cells and occupy the main court of the prison.
 Police had to be called in to end the uprising, with warning shots being fired.
 In the months after the incident there were several violent outbreaks after guards had been bribed, a total of 21 prisoners escaped.
-In March 1997 Justice Minister Pedro Atacho intended to resign after four Venezuelan bankrobbers escaped from the prison.
+In March 1997 Justice Minister Pedro Atacho intended to resign after four Venezuelan bank robbers escaped from the prison.
 Starting later that month Dutch Marines from the Marinekazerne Suffisant had to assist with keeping prisoners inside the prison terrain.
 In February 1998 a prisoner was killed, the likely reason was that he had discovered a secret escape tunnel.

 In 1998 once again reports arose of bad conditions.
 During a process called the "soul train" prisoners had to run along a line of prison guards armed with batons.
 Guards would beat them as they passed.
 Other incidents were an uproar in which a prisoner was shot in the leg, the discovery of several firearms and the digging of an escape tunnel by prisoners.
 Dutch member of Parliament Hubert Fermina said he felt sick at seeing the conditions in which prisoners were held, but was also surprised at the lack of day-time activities for prisoners.
 A Curaçaoan lawyer said that his Colombian and Venezuelan clients said conditions at Koraal Specht were worse off than in their home countries.
 The Dutch House of Representatives had demanded action by Dutch minister of Kingdom Relations, Joris Voorhoeve.
 It threatened with putting the prison under direct Dutch control if the Minister would not take appropriate action.
 Dutch Labour Member of the House of Representatives, Gerritjan van Oven, said that the Kingdom of the Netherlands could not make itself an advocate of human rights in the world if there were human rights violations in its own territory.
 The Dutch Government assisted the Dutch Antillean government by sending money and experts.
 The Antillean Minister of Justice Atacho however wished to emphasize that the Antillean government would be responsible in the end.
 The parliamentary report on the state of the prison system led to Atacho's resignation on 24 March 1998.